unblinking/saltpack/specs/saltpack_encryption_v2.md

   encryption key.
 This field may be null, when the recipients are anonymous.
-- The **payload key box** is a [`crypto_box`](http://nacl.cr.yp.to/box.html) containing a copy of the **payload key**, encrypted with the recipient's public key and the ephemeral private key.
+- The **payload key box** is a [`crypto_box`](http://nacl.cr.yp.to/box.html) containing a copy of the **payload key**, encrypted with the recipient's public key, the ephemeral private key, and a counter nonce.

 #### Generating a Header Packet